farhan39/Task-Manager-App/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Thanks for reading!
+Reach me out if you counter any difficulties running the application.